maximilianMairinger/exportColorInGamut/README.md

 ## Limitations

-Gradient fills are not supported yet.
+Gradient fills and opacity are not supported yet.
 If you need them, please write me / submit a issue and I will try to add this feature.